Waziup/waziup.io-old/content/tutorials/software/browserapp/_index.md

 You can fork the app in your own Github account.
-This operation will duplicate the “Waziup-Application” in your account.
+This operation will duplicate the “WaziApps-examples” in your account.

 ![Waziapp settings](images/waziappsettings.png)